Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Preliminaries

+In this section, we will show how a concrete (toy) ODE model is transformed into a polynomial system, which will further be a subject for Gr\"obner basis computation.
+Consider the following ODE model in state-space form:

-Using Jacobian-based termination criterion~\cite[Theorem 3.16 and Proposition 3.20]{hong_sian_2019} which is not relevant in the context of this paper, SIAN will differentiate the first and the second equations one and two times, respectively.
+Using the Jacobian-based termination criterion~\cite[Theorem 3.16 and Proposition 3.20]{hong_sian_2019}, which is not relevant in the context of this paper, we will differentiate the first and the second equations one and two times, respectively.
 As a result, the following polynomial system will be obtained:

+Here, the superscript $t$ stands for ``truncated'', which is the wording we use to represent the fact that some of the equations were differentiated a smaller number of times (but still sufficiently many) than one would naively do.